 Uses simple traffic lights to report on training status

-Emails notification to learners and their managers for any number of events
+Emails notification to staff and their managers for any number of events

 Over 12 filters for drill down reporting